 Over the past four years we have been working on a wonderful project, designing an earth sheltered greenhouse, a greenhouse banked in the earth for better insulation in cold weather.
-After working with two rounds of engineering students from Memorial University, we now have a complete design for a 240 square foot structure that can be used for year round growing.
+After work with two rounds of engineering students from Memorial University, we completed a design for a 240 square foot structure that provides space for year round growing.
 A second phase, funded by Memorial's Public Partnerships, allowed us to convene a group of 21 local food producers and activists to fine tune the design and figure out how to make it fit into local communities.
-Now we are ready to build the first demonstration version, with major funding in place.
-To know more about this exciting project, please email us through our contact page.
+This spring we will build our first demonstration version at the O'Brien Farm in St. John's.
+For more about this exciting project, please email us through our contact page.

 Creating the Year Round Garden

-Once again we had a wonderful time in our 2019 Spring workshops.
-In the past 8 years, more than 750 people have attended these sessions.
-We offered workshops this year in Pouch Cove, Salmonier and also at the Farmer's Market in St. John's.
+We had a wonderful time in our 2019 Spring workshops.
+Over the past 8 years, more than 800 people have attended our talks and workshop sessions.
+We offered the workshops this year in Pouch Cove, Salmonier and also at the Farmer's Market in St. John's.
 Pouch Cove sessions included a home cooked lunch and garden tours, along with seed starting and raised bed construction.